Lapiz-js/docs/core/index.js.md

 The class does not have to be a lapizClass, but it must have a similar interface.
-Specifically, it must have cls.on.change and the instances of the class must have obj.on.change and obj.on.delete.
+Specifically, it must have cls.on.change and the instances of the class must have obj.on.change and obj.on.remove.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>